-Transitions is a research project by the Adolescent Research Collaborative at the University of California, Berkeley.
-Under the guidance of Dr. Ron Dahl and Dr. Lucía Magis-Weinberg, the Transitions team consists of researchers and students from diverse academic, geographic, and cultural backgrounds who share an interest in understanding the impact of adolescents’ increasingly digital lives on their wellbeing.
-Appreciating adolescence as a unique period of development characterized by both vulnerability and opportunity, we aim to identify benefits and risks of digital media use, as well as foster healthy digital habits through the Digital Citizenship Curriculum provided by Common Sense Education.
+Transitions is a research project of the Adolescent Research Collaborative at the University of California, Berkeley.
+Under the direction of Dr. Ron Dahl and Dr. Lucía Magis-Weinberg, the Transitions team is composed of researchers and students from diverse academic, geographic, and cultural backgrounds who share an interest in understanding the impact of digital life on adolescent well-being.
+Adolescence is a unique stage of development characterized by both vulnerability and opportunity.
+Our goal is to identify the advantages and risks of using digital media and also to promote healthy digital habits through the Digital Citizenship Curriculum provided by Common Sense Education.

 Why Latin America?

-The majority of adolescents in the world are growing up in Africa, Asia and Latin America.
+Most of the adolescents in the world are growing up in Africa, Asia and Latin America.
 However, most research focuses on countries in the Global North.
-In collaboration with Innova Schools, we have a unique opportunity to work for and with young people growing up in Latin America (specifically Perú and México) Children and adolescents in Latin America use technology in particular ways: some are the same as in the Global North, but some are specific to their countries and culture.
-This means that the opportunities and risks afforded by technology might be different in these settings.
-By studying Latin America, we are able to more broadly generalize our findings and gain insight into how different cultures and contexts handle technology.
+In collaboration with Innova Schools, we have a unique opportunity to work for and with young people growing up in Latin America (specifically Peru and Mexico).
+Children and adolescents in Latin America use technology in particular ways: some are the same as in the Global North, but others are specific to their countries and culture.
+This means that the opportunities and risks offered by technology may be different in these areas.
+By studying Latin America, we can more broadly generalize our findings and gain insight into how different cultures and contexts handle technology.

 What is our mission?
 What are our goals?